 Building Successful Partnerships

-While ongoing needs for volunteers can produce service-learning opportunities, the best service-learning projects are designed around discrete problems or challenges that require the use of class and career specific knowledge and skills.
-PVCC students might partner with a community organization to provide tutoring, design fitness education programs, conduct health screenings, conduct marketing and sales research, built a park, write a speech, design a distribution plan for a community garden, develop a website, launch a community education initiate, test well water, cater a fundraiser, or any number of other activities.
+While ongoing needs for volunteers can produce service learning opportunities, the best service learning projects are designed around discrete problems or challenges that require the use of class and career specific knowledge and skills.
+PVCC students might partner with a community organization to provide tutoring, design fitness education programs, conduct health screenings, conduct marketing and sales research, build a park, write a speech, design a distribution plan for a community garden, develop a website, launch a community education initiative, test well water, cater a fundraiser, or any number of other activities.

-Opportunities for service-learning partnerships are limited and selected via a rolling review process.
-PARTNERS staff is available to help identify appropriate short-term and semester-long activities, offer advice, and act as a liaison with faculty members.
-If you are interested in a service-learning partnership with PVCC faculty and students, we would love to hear from you.
-Contact J. Nikol Beckham, PVCC’s Service-Learning Coordinator, to get started.
+Opportunities for service learning partnerships are limited and selected via a rolling review process.
+The service learning coordinator is available to help identify appropriate short-term and semester-long activities, offer advice, and act as a liaison with faculty members.
+If you are interested in a service learning partnership with PVCC faculty and students, we would love to hear from you.
+Contact Todd K. Platts (email@example.com) to get started.